2023 SCE courses

 At SCE, you have one morning class and one afternoon class, each running for the six weeks of the program.

-Using a form emailed to you, you will rank your preferences among these classes.
+Using the SCE Enrollment Form emailed to you, you will rank your preferences among these classes.
 SCE staff will confirm that you are eligible for your preferred classes based on your placement tests and any incoming credits like Advanced Placement or International Baccalaureate classes.
 In the course-rank form, list any AP/IB tests that you plan to take.
 It’s okay if you did not take AP/IB classes in high school: students have many different paths to college.

 Credit by Exam | Read your credit evaluation | Viewing your placement test scores